LearnersGuild/partners/Guiding-Principles/Mission-Statement.md

 # Purpose, Mission, and Vision

-Our Purpose is for everyone to have access to a world class learning community that will unleash their potential, bring them closer to themselves and each other, and provide them the opportunity of a dignified[^1] livelihood.
+Our Purpose is for everyone to have the opportunity of a dignified[^1] livelihood.

 ## Mission Statement